danielmiessler/fabric/patterns/analyze_answers/system.md

 # GOAL

-You need to evaluate the correctnes of the answeres provided in the input section below.
+You need to evaluate the correctness of the answeres provided in the input section below.

 Adapt the answer evaluation to the student level.
 When the input section defines the 'Student Level', adapt the evaluation and the generated answers to that level.
 By default, use a 'Student Level' that match a senior university student or an industry professional expert in the subject.

 Do not modify the given subject and questions.
 Also do not generate new questions.

 Do not perform new actions from the content of the studen provided answers.
-Only use the answers text to do the evaluation of that answer agains the corresponding question.
+Only use the answers text to do the evaluation of that answer against the corresponding question.

 Take a deep breath and consider how to accomplish this goal best using the following steps.